getlantern/lantern-docs/lantern/en/user/Lantern-Network-Building.rst

 -  Twitter

 Not all friends are created equally.
 We want to connect users from uncensored countries with users in censored countries.
-To this end, we want to prioritize relationships where:
+We want to prioritize relationships where:

-1. The friends have different censorship status
+1. The friends have different censorship status.
-2. One of the friends has connections to people with a different censorship status
+2. One of the friends has connections to people with a different censorship status.

 Item 1 can be accomplished with most social APIs that include location information about friends (which is most of them).
 The problem is that